Scouting report: Stanford

 — Former Bellevue High standout Aaron Bright suffered a season-ending shoulder injury in November.
 The senior guard will likely petition the NCAA for a medical hardship waiver to play next season.
 However, he’ll have to pay his own way to play at Stanford because the Cardinal have allocated its 13 scholarships.
 Bright may transfer to a college closer to home.

-— Stanford has used the same lineup for all 16 games.
+— Stanford has used the same lineup in every game.